Quest for the Northern Lights – Arctic Explorer

 - Watch the night skies to see if the Aurora Borealis will make an appearance

-Flight arrivals into St. Petersburg and transfer to the luxurious Grand Hotel Europe (or similar) for a two-night stay.
-This evening you are invited to a champagne drinks reception with the opportunity to meet your fellow travellers before our exclusive welcome dinner.
+Flight arrivals into Moscow and transfer to the luxurious Four Seasons Moscow (or similar) situated on Red Square for one night.
+This evening you are invited to a champagne drinks reception with the opportunity to meet your fellow travellers before our exclusive Welcome Dinner.
 Specially selected international wines are included with dinner, as with all meals during the tour.

-This morning we leave our train with an overnight bag at the Russian border station of Nikel and we transfer by bus (approx. 90-minute drive) across the Russian/Norwegian border to Kirkenes for a two-night stay at the Thon Hotel (or similar).
+This morning we leave our train with an overnight bag at the Russian border station of Nikel and we transfer by bus (90 minutes drive) across the Russian/Norwegian border to Kirkenes for a two night stay at the Thon Hotel (or similar).
 We will visit the magical Snow Hotel just 15 km outside Kirkenes.
-We’ll have a welcome drink in the snow bar and a tour of the Snow Hotel with its ice sculptures and snow painting by local and international artists.
-After a traditional meal including a reindeer hot dog in the snow hotel’s warm lodge restaurant we’ll take an evening bus tour in search of the Aurora Borealis (Northern Lights).
+We’ll have a welcome drink in the snow bar and a tour of the Snow Hotel with its ice sculptures and snow paintings by local and international artists.
+After a traditional meal in the snow hotel’s Hoyloftet restaurant we’ll take an evening bus tour in search of the Aurora Borealis (Northern Lights).
 If the sky is clear our guest astronomer will be on hand to advise us during star-gazing and will bring the night sky to life with his extensive knowledge.

-Optional Activities in Kirkenes: You may like to book some additional optional activities such as a Snowmobile Safari (2 hours), Snow Shoe Walking Tour (2 hours), take a magical excursion by husky dog sledge (2 hours) or go in search of the Northern Lights by husky dog sledge (4 hours).
+Optional Activities in Kirkenes: You may like to book some additional optional activities such as an evening snowmobile tour (3 hours) or husky dog sledge tour (2 hours) in search of the Northern Lights.
 Each sledge is pulled by a team of eight dogs, and can seat two people and a driver called a dog musher.
-These activities have limited availability and should be requested at the time of booking the tour.
-Please ask us for prices.
+These activities have limited places and are weather permitting – please request at the time of booking the tour.
+Contact us for prices.

-This morning a unique winter experience awaits on our King Crab Fishing adventure.
+This morning a unique winter experience awaits on our King Crab Safari.
 The excursion begins with a snowmobile-drawn sleigh across the frozen fjords.
 Warm clothing and a helmet is provided.
-Through a hole in the ice you will be shown by your master guide how to catch the magnificent Arctic King Crab (which can span two metres and weigh up to 15 kgs).
-We then continue by sleigh to the nearby Fisherman’s Lodge.
-It is here by a cozy log fire that your King Crab meal awaits.
-The crabs you catch will be prepared and cooked for you here.
+Through a hole in the ice your master guide will demonstrate how to catch the magnificent Arctic King Crab (which can span two metres and weigh upto 15kgs) and prepare it for cooking.
+We then continue by sleigh to the nearby Fisherman’s Lodge, where the crabs you catch will be prepared and cooked for you.
+It is here you can enjoy your delicious King Crab meal by the cosy log fire.

 This afternoon we return to the Snow Hotel to see the resident reindeers and visit the biggest husky dog farm in eastern Finnmark or return to Kirkenes Village for a walking tour.